A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Introduction

 as is well-known.
 For example, taking $a = b = k-1$ we obtain that there is a unique line in projective space passing through two generic points and a generic hyperplane.
 We give another Fano example in Example \ref{c1}, where we compute the change in a coefficient in the fifth quantum power of the first Chern class for a blow-up of the projective plane.
 This ends the example. \end{example}

 The most interesting case of the wall-crossing formula Theorem \ref{qkalkcirc} is the {\em crepant case} by which we mean that the sum of the weights at any fixed point vanishes (Definition \ref{crepant}); the term {\em crepant} was introduced by Reid \cite{reid:min} as the opposite of discrepant in the context of the minimal model program.
-In the last section we give a proof of a version of the crepant transformation conjecture of Li-Ruan \cite{liruan:surg}, Bryan-Graber \cite{bryan:crep}, Coates-Corti-Iritani-Tseng \cite{coates:computing}, Coates-Ruan \cite{cr:crep} on equivalence of Gromov-Witten theories in this case:
+In the last section we give a proof of a version of the crepant transformation conjecture of Li-Ruan \cite{liruan:surg}, Bryan-Graber \cite{bryan:crep}, Coates-Corti-Iritani-Tseng \cite{coates:computing}, Coates-Ruan \cite{cr:crep} on equivalence of Gromov-Witten theories in this case: We say that two elements of $\Map(H_2(X \qu G,\Q), \Z)$ are equal almost everywhere (a.e.) in the quantum parameter $q$ if their difference is an element of the form $\sum_\beta f(\beta) q^\beta$ with $f(\beta + d \delta), d \in \Z$ polynomial in $d$.
+If, as distributions, these functions are tempered then by Fourier transform the difference is supported on a set of measure zero.

 \begin{theorem} [Wall-crossing for crepant birational transformations of git type] Suppose that $X,G$ are as in Theorem \ref{qkalkcirc}, and $C$ has genus zero.
 If all the wall-crossings are crepant then